puppetlabs/puppet/acceptance/config/el6/README.md

     rake --trace package:implode
     rake --trace package:bootstrap
-    rake --trace pl:jenkins:uber_build DOWNSTREAM_JOB="http://jenkins-foss.delivery.puppetlabs.net/job/Puppet-Package-Acceptance-stable/buildWithParameters?token=iheartjenkins&SHA=$GIT_COMMIT&BUILD_SELECTOR=$BUILD_NUMBER"
+    rake --trace pl:jenkins:uber_build

 The above Rake tasks were run from the root of a Puppet checkout.
 They are quoted just for reference.
-Typically if you are investigating a failure, you will have a SHA from a failed jenkins run which should correspond to a successful pipeline run, and you should not need to run the pipeline anually.
+Typically if you are investigating a failure, you will have a SHA from a failed jenkins run which should correspond to a successful pipeline run, and you should not need to run the pipeline manually.

 A finished pipeline will have repository information available at http://builds.puppetlabs.lan/puppet/  So you can also browse this list and select a recent sha which has repo_configs/ available.